 Press Contact: Matthai Chakko, (510) 981-7008

-MAIL-ONLY VOTING HAS BEGUN FOR DISTRICT 4 ELECTION
+MARCH 7 DEADLINE FOR DISTRICT 4 MAIL-ONLY ELECTION

 Berkeley, California (Tuesday, February 07, 2017) - The mail-only election for City Council District 4 began Monday Feb.
 6, giving voters a month to cast their ballots until the final voting day, March 7.